 Carioca Da Gema

-This best of Rio venue was one of the trailblazers of the Lapa renaissance, and is always jammed on the weekends, when the top samba artists perform.
+This top Rio venue was one of the trailblazers of the Lapa renaissance, and it's always jammed on the weekends, when the top samba artists perform.

 It's the premiere club for two great art forms in Rio, samba and choro, an intricate, chamber-folk sound.